Bawi system: Characteristics

 Chemsen bawi means red knife bawi.
 If an individual were to commit murder, then the victim's family held a right to kill the offender.
 The murderer had a right to take refuge in the chief's house.
 The murderer would cling to the foundation post of the chief's house, a practice known as lal sutpui pawm.
 This act would bind a chief to protect the offender from the vengeance of the victim's relatives.
-This was provided on the basis the revenge seekers had not successfully injured the offender before he sought the foundation post.
+This was provided on the basis that the revenge seekers had not successfully injured the offender before he sought the foundation post.
 As the chief's subjects could not challenge him, this would guarantee the offender's protection from any retribution.
 A chemsem bawi in contrast to an inpuichhung bawi lived in a separate house and did not work for the chief directly.
 Their children would be considered bawis, and the chief had the right to the marriage price of the daughters.
 The chemsem bawi would also lose the right to fatherhood of their children as the chief would assume parental role of the murderer's children.

-Tuklut bawi means promised to enter bawi.
-This category pertains to individuals who surrendered during wartime or deserted their village to join a winning side.
+Tuklut bawi means "promised to enter" bawi.
+This category pertains to individuals who surrendered during wartime or deserted their village to join a winning side in a raid.
 To safeguard their lives, they offered themselves to the chief.
 These bawis were relatively free and allowed to live in separate houses from the chief.
 They were permitted to be relieved of bawi status by paying the chief one mithun.
-According to the British administration, the workload of tuklut bawi was so light that most of them never paid their ransom for freedom.
+According to the British administration, such as Shakespear, the workload of tuklut bawi was so light that most of them never paid their ransom for freedom.